 The general guidance is to allow 45 minutes for each week of sprint length.
 So a two-week sprint would cap the sprint retrospective at an hour and a half; a four-week sprint at three hours.

 Want to learn more?
-Watch our Scrum Foundations eLearning Series or Learn more about our Certifications.
+Enroll in our free Introduction to Scrum eLearning module or Learn more about our Certifications.